mudssrali/PMS/README.md

 # Project-Management-System
 This is a software package called project management system.
-It is developed C#.
+It is developed in C#.
 It has many feature as other project management software do have.

 Tools and Technologies